kennyki/jianpu.js/README.md

 # jianpu.js
-Render jianpu (a.k.a. numbered musical notation) in Javascript
+Render jianpu (简谱) a.k.a. numbered musical notation in Javascript